Case Western Reserve University: Computing

 Case Western Reserve had the first ABET-accredited program in computer engineering.

 In 1968, the university formed a private company, Chi Corporation, to provide computer time to both it and other customers.
-Initially this was on a Univac 1108 (replacing the preceding UNIVAC 1107), 36 bit, one's complement machine.
+Initially this was on a Univac 1108 (replacing the preceding UNIVAC 1107), 36 bit, ones' complement machine.
 The company was sold in 1977 to Robert G. Benson in Beachwood, Ohio becoming Ecocenters Corporation.

 Project Logos, under ARPA contract, was begun within the department on a DEC System-10 (later converted to TENEX (BBN) in conjunction with connection to the ARPANET) to develop a computer-aided computer design system.
 This system consisted in a distributed, networked, graphics environment, a control and data flow designer and logic (both hardware and software) analyzer.
 An Imlac PDS-1 with lightpen interrupt was the main design workstation in 1973, communicating with the PDP-10 over a display communications protocol written by Don Huff as a Master Thesis and implemented on the Imlac by Ted Brenneman.
 Graphics and animation became another departmental focus with the acquisition of an Evans & Sutherland LDS-1 (Line Drawing System-1), which was hosted by the DEC System-10, and later with the acquisition of the stand-alone LDS-2.

 Case Western Reserve was one of the earliest universities connected to the ARPANET, predecessor to the Internet.
-ARPANET went online in 1969; Case Western Reserve was connected in January, 1971.
+ARPANET went online in 1969; Case Western Reserve was connected in January 1971.
 Case Western Reserve graduate Ken Biba published the Biba Integrity Model in 1977 and served on the ARPA Working Group that developed the Transmission Control Protocol (TCP) used on the Internet.

-Case Western Reserve pioneered the early Free-net computer systems, creating the first Free-net, The Cleveland Free-Net, as well as writing the software that drove a majority of those systems, known as FreePort.
-The Cleveland Free-Net was shut down in late 1999, as it had become obsolete.

 It was the first university to have an all-fiber-optic network, in 1989.

-At the inaugural meeting in October, 1996, Case Western Reserve was one of the 34 charter university members of Internet2.
+At the inaugural meeting in October 1996, Case Western Reserve was one of the 34 charter university members of Internet2.